 If your video source has an HDMI port, you can connect it to the projector using an optional HDMI cable.
+The HDMI connection provides the best image quality.

-1. Connect the HDMI cable to your video source's HDMI output port.

-2. Connect the other end to the projector's HDMI port.
+- 1. Connect the HDMI cable to your video source's HDMI output port. - 2.
+Connect the other end to the projector's HDMI port.